Master of Veterinary Biomedical Science

 Participation in DVM Courses

-Participation in DVM-level courses is dependent on past academic performance, capacity, and adhering to ethical and behavioral standards.
-Prerequisites must be met by the student and sufficient capacity must exist to accommodate the student in the course.
+Participation in DVM-level courses is dependent on past academic performance, capacity, and adherence to ethical and behavioral standards.
+Additionally, prerequisites must be met by the student, and sufficient capacity must exist to accommodate the student in the course.
 Students with superior grades have an obvious advantage when being considered for this privilege.
-As communicated in the course descriptions of this catalog there are certain courses for which enrollment requires the student to be in a specific degree seeking program and are not open to any other students.
+As communicated in the course descriptions of this catalog, there are certain courses for which enrollment requires the student to be in a specific degree-seeking program and are not open to any other students.

 Academic Performance in Professional Courses